-On this 7-day, 6-night beginner whitewater rowing course, you’ll learn and practice newly-acquired skills as you make your way downstream, camping at different locations throughout the trip.
-Instruction and hands-on learning occurs both on the river and in camp.
+On this 7-day, 6-night beginner whitewater rowing course, you’ll learn and practice essential rafting skills as you make your way downstream, camping at different locations throughout the trip.
+Instruction and hands-on learning occur both on the river and in camp.
 No prior outdoor or whitewater rafting experience is required.

-This 7-day floating whitewater rowing clinic is ideal for:
+This 7-day floating whitewater clinic is appropriate for:

 Start Your Career as a River Guide